 MS in Business Analytics Application FAQ

-- Coding - focusing on the R language with an option of learning Python
+- Coding - focusing on the R language with the option to Python

-- Data Analysis / Statistics - finding patterns in the data and interpreting results
+- Data analysis / statistics - finding patterns in data, interpreting results

 - User cases - offering a variety of use case examples by industry pros